 This is a safari at its most indulgent.
 Explore the winding waterways of the Okavango Delta and the vast expanse of the Kalahari Desert with stays in ultra-luxury lodges, enjoying all-inclusive activities and dining.

-Take in highlights of Botswana, Zimbabwe and South Africa as you cruise under the world’s largest waterfall, enjoy two national-park safaris, and plunge through Southern Africa on a luxury rail journey before ending in Cape Town.
+Explore the highlights of Botswana, Zimbabwe and South Africa as you cruise under the world’s largest waterfall, enjoy two first-class safaris, and end with an ultra-luxury rail journey to Cape Town.